GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/03_linuxcnc/05_mesa_7i77_configuration.md

 | 5         | W9        | W7       | W3       |
 :::

-In our gantry robot system, all motor use differential encoders, so all the MESA 7I77 board encoder inputs and modes were set to differential mode.

-{numref}`fig:mesa7i77_left` shows the jumpers for encoders 0 and 1 on the MESA 7I77 board in the gantry robot system.
-Jumpers for the other encoders are located below the cable connectors and hidden from view.
+In our gantry robot system each of the 4 motors has a differential encoder.
+Therefore, we set encoders 0 to 3 on the MESA 7I77 board to differential mode. {numref}`fig:mesa7i77_left` shows the location of the jumpers for encoders 0 to 3 on the MESA 7I77 board.